-In the assessment centers each candidate passes through eight stations of different types.
+At the Assessment Center, each candidate will undergo stations of various types..
 At each station the candidate is assessed by an expert assessor trained for the role, usually a medical school faculty member.
 The time allocated for each station is ten minutes.
 After each station the assessor fills out a standard assessment form for the candidate.
-In the simulation stations where an actor takes part, the actors also assess the candidates.
-The score in the assessment center is calculated from the assessment forms filled out by the assessors.
+In the simulation stations where an actor takes part, the actor also assesses the candidate.
+While at the Assessment Center, candidates will fill out SHAUL, a computerized personal questionnaire.

 Personal interview: in these stations the assessor poses questions to the candidate about past experiences.